 Tucked in your daily routine are the secrets to your child’s literary education.
-You’ll want to know what these are because your child’s literacy depends more on his grasp of the stuff of life than on his ability to decipher short-vowel sounds.
-After all, you and I can understand literature not only because we can physically read, but also because we can … Read More
+Your child’s literacy and love for books depends more on his grasp of the stuff of life than on his ability to decipher short-vowel sounds.
+We understand and appreciate books not only because we can physically read, but also because we can think well about stories and … Read More

 ‘Tis the season for bunnies!
 They’re everywhere, aren’t they?
 (In fact, just the other night I had a dream that Winston Churchill was a giant bunny doing a puppet show for some children.
 He couldn’t remember the character’s names or the plot, so Sarah Mackenzie from Read Aloud Revival appeared as the Voice in the Sky to coach him along. … Read More